Will A Short Stopover Be Enough To Visit Riga?

 Yet there are also a few older buildings that catch the eye.

-Riga is quite expensive city to live in.
+Riga is quite an expensive city to live in.
 A taxicab driver told me that the cost of living can be compared to the ones in Western Europe.

-It's one of those countries that joined the European Union and people are not quite sure if they've made a right decision or not.
+It's one of those countries that joined the European Union and people are not quite sure if they've made the right decision or not.
 At least, I've heard things like that from Romanians, Bulgarians and Polish.

 You Might Also Like